os-chip-design/os-chip-design/README.md

  * Patmos has a large memory footprint.
 A naked compilation configuration would be good (similar to bootable)
  * Initialization of the PC has strange usage of !reset and input pins, because of Chisel 3 changes for Verilator.
 We also want to set the PC.
 Maybe we fine one common (better) solution.

+## Ideas for Additional Cricuits

+ * sigma-delta ADC/DAC
+ * asynchronous circuit in Chisel as Patmos peripheral